RonenNess/Shaku/docs/shaku_full.md

 ### gfx.drawGroup(group, cullOutOfScreen)
 Draw a SpritesGroup object.
-A SpritesGroup is a collection of sprites we can draw in bulks + transformations to apply on the entire group.
+A SpritesGroup is a collection of sprites we can draw in bulks with transformations to apply on the entire group.

 **Kind**: instance method of [<code>Gfx</code>](#Gfx)